-This is probably one of the steps to house flipping you’re probably most familiar with after watching property flippers on reality T.V.
-If you already have your real estate license when you get to this stage, you’ll have access to the MLS and be able to find deals on properties that you can fix up.
+This is probably one of the steps to house flipping that you're probably most familiar with after watching property flippers on reality T.V.
+If you already have your real estate license when you get to this stage, you'll have access to the MLS and be able to find deals on properties that you can fix.
 Here are some considerations when purchasing a property.

 If you're taking out a mortgage on the home, what monthly payments can you reasonably afford after you factor in the cash costs you'll need to renovate?